Trump says he received a 'beautiful' letter from North Korea's Kim

 In May, North Korea conducted a “strike drill” for multiple launchers, firing tactical guided weapons in a military drill supervised by Kim.

-Trump said at the time that these launches did not pose a problem in his eyes, although his advisers called them a violation of U.N.
+Trump said at the time that those launches did not pose a problem in his eyes, although his advisers called them a violation of U.N.
 Security Council resolutions.

-Reporting by Makini Brice; Writing by Susan Heavey; Editing by Chizu Nomiyama and Rosalba O'Brien
+Reporting by Makini Brice; Writing by Susan Heavey; Editing by Rosalba O'Brien and Bill Trott